List of 40 Famous Forests in India to visit

 How to reach Simlipal National Park

 The nearest airport is the state capital, Bhubaneswar, 270 km away.
-Balasore is the nearest railway station to Simlipal.
+Balasore is the closest railway station to Simlipal.

 Simlipal National Park Visiting Time